VMFormer: End-to-End Video Matting with Transformer: VMFormer

+where the learnable queries show better time consistent with the temporal attention weights, as shown in ablation study~\ref{sec:ablation} of long-range query-based temporal modeling~(LQTM).
+Considering the simplicity of queries and self-attention may be overkill for queries, we further use additive attention, which adopts a normalized linear layer to learn the temporal weights

-It is also computationally efficient by adding temporal modeling on queries than features, which only has a cost of $\mathcal{O}(TC)$ that is much less than $\mathcal{O}(THWC)$ if it is applied to video feature sequences.
-LayerNorm, residual connection and MLP are added to $Q_i$ followingly,
+It is also computationally efficient, which only has a cost of $\mathcal{O}(TC)$ that is much less than $\mathcal{O}(THWC)$ if it is applied to video feature sequences.
+LayerNorm, residual connection, and MLP are added to $Q_i$ followingly,

-Both the outputs of the learnable queries and the feature sequences at each frame $Q_{dec_i} \in \mathbb{R}^{C}$ and $X_{enc_i} \in \mathbb{R}^{L \times C}$ (Since $X_{enc_i}$ stays the same after cross-attention so the notation remains unchanged) are concatenated as $\mathbf{Q}_{dec} \in \mathbb{R}^{T \times C}$ and $\mathbf{X}_{enc} \in \mathbb{R}^{T \times L \times C}$ for final predictions.\\
+Both the outputs of the learnable queries and the feature sequences at each frame $Q_{dec_i} \in \mathbb{R}^{C}$ and $X_{enc_i} \in \mathbb{R}^{L \times C}$ (Since $X_{enc_i}$ stays the same after cross-attention, so the notation remains unchanged) are concatenated as $\mathbf{Q}_{dec} \in \mathbb{R}^{T \times C}$ and $\mathbf{X}_{enc} \in \mathbb{R}^{T \times L \times C}$ for final predictions.